resist-js/resist/packages/@resist.js/server/docs/en-US/CONTRIBUTING.md

 ### Generating changelogs

 For changes to be reflected in package changelogs, run `pnpx changeset` and follow the prompts.
+All changesets should be `patch` until @resistjs/server 1.0.

 ### Releases

 The [Changesets GitHub action](https://github.com/changesets/action#with-publishing) will create and update a PR that applies changesets and publishes new versions of changed packages to npm.

-New packages will need to be published manually the first time if they are scoped to the `@resistjs` organisation, by running this from the package directory:
+New packages will need to be published manually the first time if they are scoped to the `@@resistjs/server` organisation, by running this from the package directory:

 ```bash
 npm publish --access=public